Mark-Assessment/j-nowakowska-cooking-co-m3-2/README.md

 #### Imagery

 The selected imagery has been sourced from various sites.
 There is an image on the main page that also shows on other pages.
-A user can also use any URL of an image to include this in their recipe page.
+A user can also use any URL of any image to include this in their recipe page.
 Categories have a default image included in the images folder.
+Browser logo was created by the author of the website using canva.

 ## Features